terraform-google-modules/terraform-google-composer/examples/simple_composer_env_v2/README.md

 # Simple Cloud Composer Environment (V2) Example

-This example illustrates how to use the `composer` module.
+This example illustrates how to use the `composer` V2 module to deploy private composer environment with private GKE cluster, CloudSql instance and use private service connect (PSC) endpoint to connect to CloudSql instance. `use_private_environment` and `enable_private_endpoint` needs to be `true` to deploy private GKE cluster and CloudSql instance. `cloud_composer_connection_subnetwork` value will result in PSC endpoint for CloudSql instance.

+This example also creates a Cloud Storage Bucket for scheduled snapshots and assign appropriate permission(s) to Composer Service Account on the bucket.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs